Nine of Cups

 border at Primm, NV.

-the way for picnics, leg stretches and potty breaks.
+along the way for picnics, leg stretches and

 We enjoyed the drastic scenery changes